-On the fourth level the system should adapt the data acquisition and processing to support mission objectives.
+On the fourth and final level, process refinement is handled.
 In DyKnow this usually corresponds to changing what fluent approximations and classes are currently being computed.
 This is related to focus of attention problems where the most important fluent approximations should be computed while less important fluent approximations have to stand back in times of high loads.
-To support focus of attention, fluent approximations and class specifications can be added and deleted at run-time.
+To support focus of attention, fluent approximation and class specifications can be added and deleted at run-time.

-Another tool used for refinement are the policies supplied with the fluent approximations.
+Another tool used for refinement are the policies supplied with fluent approximations.
 By changing the policies of the fluent approximations the load can be reduced.
-For example, if the current policy for a fluent approximation of the position given by the sonar sensor is to sample it 10 times a second and the latency on the higher level approximations computed from this is more than 100ms then the sample rate could be lowered to e.g. 5 times a second until the load goes down again.
+For example, if the current policy for a fluent approximation of the position given by the sonar sensor is to sample it 10 times a second and the latency on the higher level approximations computed from this is longer than 100ms then the sample rate could be lowered to e.g. 5 times a second or something more appropriate until the load goes down again.
 It is also possible to setup filters to remove certain samples or events.
-For example, instead of receiving all samples, only receive a sample when the value has changed with more than 10% compared to the last change.
+For example, instead of receiving all samples, only receive a sample when the value has changed more than 10%.
 Changes in policies can be made dynamically and can later be changed back to the original policy.